mohammadreza-ashouri/Blog/Mass_Exit_Blockchain.md

 ---

-I hope this article has helped you gain a better understanding of the "mass exit" problem in rollups.
-If you have any further questions or topics you'd like me to cover, don't hesitate to ask.
+I hope this article has helped you better understand the "mass exit" problem in rollups.
+If you have any more questions or topics you'd like me to cover, feel free to let me know.

-I'm Mohammadreza Ashouri, a PhD in Cybersecurity and Blockchain.
-You can follow me for more insights and updates in this field.
+I'm Mohammadreza Ashouri, a Ph.D. in Cybersecurity and Blockchain.
+Feel free to follow me for more insights and updates in this field.

 - [Visit my webpage](https://www.ashoury.net)
 - [Follow my YouTube Channel](https://www.youtube.com/heapzip)